djmasoner/Hardly-Working-Out/README.md

 7. This will take you to the landing page where you can log in using your GitHub account

 # Important Notes:
-1. Authentiction occurs through Oregon State University, you must have a OSU account to log in and create an account.
+1. Authentication occurs through Oregon State University, you must have an OSU account to log in and create an account.
 2. You'll need to authenticate with DUO.
 3. Authentication doesn't work with Safari.